 Join us for the final performance of Behind Closed Doors on Monday, October 24, 2016 at the Trinity Repertory Company at 7:00PM!

-SOAR members are involved in raising awareness about our vision in which domestic violence is no longer tolerated.
+SOAR members are involved in raising awareness about domestic violence and building communities where domestic violence is no longer tolerated.

 At schools and community centers, SOAR members provide presentations

 about the dynamics of domestic violence.

 SOAR members are very active in advocating for laws that protect victims of domestic violence and their children.